What are the Italian definite articles? English only has one: the. Italian has… well, a few.

 La Lombardia si trova nel Nord Italia.

-Lombardy is in North Italy.
+Lombardy is in northern Italy.

 Strangely enough, you won’t need to add an article with the preposition IN.